slerman12/Help-me/2-Opposing-views.md

 At the time of asking to join Chenliang's lab, the end of my 3rd year (near the end of Spring semester, 2020, before the university began Covid lockdowns), I had no publications.

-Chenliang gave me an ultimatum: Submit a top-venue paper by end of summer, without pay, or no acceptance.
+Chenliang gave me an ultimatum: Submit a top-venue *Computer Vision* paper by end of summer, without pay, or no acceptance.
 Had I failed to do that, I wouldn't have an advisor or pay, and most likely, would've been terminated.

 I presented Semantic Segmentation with MHDPA applied to image features.
 That, applied to a Computer Vision domain specifically, would've been the first Vision Transformer, but there wasn't enough time to build and benchmark that with the pressure and deadline from Chenliang.